nggingras/gift-list-app/readme.md

 ## What it does

 It allows an host to create a gift.
 URL is then shared to users so they can reserve gifts.
+The list is stored in a SQL BD locally on the host repository.

 - **Add Gifts:** Users can add new gifts to the list.
 - **Reserve Gifts:** Users can reserve gifts, preventing others from reserving the same gift.